Two things that always go hand-in-hand beautifully are snorkeling and travel.

 (I’m also a huge fan of dry bags, which are completely waterproof sacks that will actually trap air along with what’s inside so that they’ll float if they ever got knocked in the water.
 I always throw my phone, keys and anything else I absolutely wouldn’t want to lose or get wet in my Earth Pak Waterproof Dry Bag Roll-Top Dry Compression Sack [look on Amazon] when on a snorkeling trip.)

 The Deep Dive

-It’s certainly possible to rent snorkel gear in most places you’re traveling or to borrow some from any snorkel guides you might hire, but you’re almost certain to end up with so-so gear that may not work great for you.
+It’s certainly possible to rent snorkel gear in most places you’re traveling or to borrow some from any snorkel guides whom you might hire, but you’re almost certain to end up with so-so gear that may not work great for you.

 Instead, picking out your own gear pretty much guarantees that you have something excellent that works well for you and that also allows you the freedom to snorkel whenever and wherever you like.
 And, if you’re going to be picking out snorkel gear to use when you travel, you definitely want to make sure to pick out the best snorkel gear for travel specifically.

 Ultimately, we want our travel snorkel gear to be lightweight, sturdy, compact and high-performance.
-It’s not always easy to balance all of those factors, but if you follow our guide above, you’ll be well on your way to excellent gear for excellent snorkel travels.
+It’s not always easy to balance all of those factors, but if you follow our guide above, you’ll be well on your way to excellent snorkel gear for excellent snorkel travels.

 - Beginner Snorkel Mask: Cressi F1

 - Snorkel: Oceanic Ultra-Dry 2

 - Men’s Rashguard: Volcom Men’s Solid Short Sleeve